TrishaHota08/LibraryMgmt.WebApp.MVC/README.txt

 LibraryMgmt.WebApp.MVC Project - README
 Welcome to the README file for my 'LibraryMgmt.WebApp.MVC' project!
 This web application is designed to manage a library system and includes various functionalities to handle books, customers, and orders.
 The project follows the Model-View-Controller (MVC) architectural pattern to ensure separation of concerns and maintainability.

+Assumption made:
-Assumption made: this tool will be used by the library staffs for CRUD operations for Books, Customers, Orders.
+1. this tool will be used by the library staffs for CRUD operations for Books, Customers, Orders.
+2. The logo is alos a button to navigate to Home page.

 Functionalities
 Add Book: This functionality allows users to add new books to the library catalog.